authzed/docs/CONTRIBUTING.md

 ```

 This can be done by using the `--signoff` (or `-s` for short) git flag to append this automatically to your commit message.
-If you have already authored a commit that is missing the signed-off, you can amend or rebase your commits and force push them to GitHub.
+If you have already authored a commit that is missing the signed-off-by, you can amend or rebase your commits and force push them to GitHub.

 [DCO]: /DCO